FAQs

 Can I make the Sheet into more of an app?

-4. Name your Shortcut
+Name your shortcut

-5. Pin this to the taskbar or your Desktop.
+Pin it to your taskbar or desktop

 I've become a Patron, how do I get my Subreddit flair?